Hrvatska traži zvijezdu season 3

-Hrvatska traži zvijezdu season 3 (Croatian for "Croatia is searching for a Star") is the third season of the second Croatian version of Pop Idol.
-It is currently on air.
+Hrvatska traži zvijezdu season 3 (Croatian for "Croatia is searching for a Star") was the third season of the second Croatian version of Pop Idol.
+It was previously on air.

 Auditions were held in the four biggest cities of the country: Zagreb, Rijeka, Osijek and Split.
 Tony Cetinski and Goran Lisica returned as judges while Anđa Marić was replaced by Ivana Mišerić, a radio DJ.